 - In case the mother-in-law dies without Will registration and at the time of death she possessed her daughter-in-law’s Streedhan, according to the Legal rights of daughter-in-law in India, she has the right to claim Stridhan and not the son or any other family member of mother-in-law.
-As a woman has inalienable rights over Streedhan
+A woman has inalienable rights over Streedhan.

 - The legal rights of the daughter-in-law in India provide her claim on her Stridhan even after being separated from her husband.
 She does not lose her legal right due to mere separation from her husband.

 - Also, in case the husband or other family member denies giving Streedhan to the woman, it may amount to domestic violence, according to which her husband and family members may be liable to face criminal prosecutions.

 2. Legal rights of daughter-in-law in India to live with dignity and self-respect

 - Every person, be it a woman or a man, has a fundamental right to be free of mental and physical torture; hence, a married woman has all the right to live her life with dignity.